top of page

 The golden rule: match what’s in front of you.

-• Match light with light, fast with fast.
+• Fast with fast

-• Sparring is not fighting — it’s controlled learning.
+Sparring is not fighting.
+It’s controlled learning.

 2. Understand Our Sparring Levels

-To keep training safe and progressive:
+We structure sparring to keep training safe and progressive.

-• Beginners Sparring
+Beginners Sparring

-• Intermediate Sparring
+Intermediate Sparring

-Technical, fast-paced, but still controlled.Harder rounds are acceptable — only if both partners agree beforehand.
+Harder rounds are only acceptable if both partners agree beforehand.

 3. Adjust for Size, Height & Experience

-• Size: Heavier partners always go lighter.
+• Size: Bigger partners must go lighter.

 4. Why Beginners Sometimes Hit Too Hard

-• You’re nervous or scared of getting hit
+• Nerves or fear of getting hit

-• You’re reacting without thinking
+• Reacting without thinking

 5. Communication Creates Better Partners

-• Give feedback
+• Give quick, respectful feedback

 • Adjust immediately

-• Keep ego out of the round
+• Leave ego out of it

 6. Advanced Partners: Technical First

-• Agree on power beforehand
+• Agree on intensity before the round

-• Keep it clean, controlled and purposeful
+• Keep it clean, controlled, and purposeful

-Power is a choice, not a default.
+Power is a choice, not the default.

-8. Everyone Starts as a Beginner
+7. Everyone Starts as a Beginner

 Final Reminder